autotelik/datashift_journey/README.md

 Provides a simple DSL to quickly define a multi page journey through your site, including complex branching, and rejoining, dependent on collected values.

-That is, the paths through the site can split (branch) and reconnect later to common sequences, multiple times.

 State is maintained in one of the backends, with different storage models being provided out of the box, or use your own model structure.